stackbit-projects/aurel-70848/src/pages/index.md

       ***

-      #### Aurel is a commited raw materials & ingredients supplier of the food
+      #### Aurel Group is a commited raw materials & ingredients supplier of the
-      and beverage production industry.
+      food and beverage production industry.
     actions:
       - label: Try Free
         url: /pricing